jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 it always returns&nbsp;`3`, the biggest number in the list!
 But can we make sure this is always the case?

 We can certainly not run&nbsp;`my_max` on all possible lists of integers, as there are infinitely many of them.
-We need to reason from the definition of the Python language, what we call formal verification reasoning.
+We need to reason from the definition of the Python language, which is what we call formal verification reasoning.

 ## Formal verification